 1. No Child Labor

 Cocoa used in fair trade chocolate is not harvested by children.
-This is so important as most chocolate .
+This is so important as most mainstream chocolate is, even after 20 years of pressure from lawmakers.
 A study published by Tulane University in 2010 revealed that over 1.8 million children work on cocoa farms in Ghana and Ivory Coast.
 Often these children are made to work in harsh conditions, some are forced to work and very few end up being able to go to school.
 Tulane’s project involves hundreds of interviews in areas around cocoa farms and their site has a visualization tool so you can see exactly what percentage of children work on the farms, if they were forced, and if they go to school.
 It is quite an extensive report which hopefully will lead to ending child labor on cocoa farms.
 Big chocolate brands like Cadbury, Nestle and Hershey have all made pledges to improve cocoa communities in West Africa and reduce child labor, but it is a long process.
 In the meantime, just buy fair trade!